AlfredoPardo-zz/security-testable-flask-api/README.md

 # Security-testable Flask API

-## Switching to an Scalable Model

-Following the scalable [example](https://flask-restplus.readthedocs.io/en/stable/scaling.html) of flask-restplus, and using the [previous base](https://github.com/AlfredoPardo/security-testable-flask-api-pv/tree/01-Flask-Restplus-example) I created a small API with customers, cloud_providers, and cloud_accounts.

-1. Assuming you're using linux and python 3, create a virtual environment:

-> $ python3 -m venv venv

-2. Activate the virtual environment

-> $ source venv/bin/activate

-3. Install the requirements

-> $ pip install -r requirements.txt

-4. Run the app
+This improves over the [previous version](https://github.com/AlfredoPardo/security-testable-flask-api-pv/tree/02-Refactoring-Restplus) adding a MongoDB database, containerizing the API, and starting up everything from docker-compose.

+A Postman collection is also included

+## Start the Database and API

-> $ python app.py
+> $ docker-compose build && docker-compose up

+## Pending
+- Organize configurations independently

-This is now available at: http://127.0.0.1:5000/
+This API is available at: http://127.0.0.1:5000/